Zeynep Sönmez: 2024: First WTA Tour title, major & top 100 debuts

-2025: First Turkish player in a major third round
+2025: Wimbledon third round

 Making her debut at the Australian Open, Sönmez lost in the first round to wildcard entrant Talia Gibson in three sets.

-Defending her title at the Mérida Open, which had been upgraded to a WTA 500 event and switched from October to February, she recorded wins over eighth seed Maria Sakkari and Magda Linette to make it through to the quarterfinals, where she lost to top seed and eventual champion Emma Navarro.
+Defending her title at the Mérida Open, which had been upgraded to a WTA 500 event and switched from October to February, she recorded wins over eighth seed Maria Sakkari and Magda Linette to make it through to the quarterfinals, where she lost to top seed and eventual champion, Emma Navarro.

 In May at the Rabat Grand Prix, Sönmez overcame third seed Lucia Bronzetti, before losing to wildcard entrant Anastasija Sevastova in the second round.
-The following week at the French Open, she lost in the first round to 13th seed Elina Svitolina in straight sets.
+The following week at the French Open, she lost in the first round to 13th seed Elina Svitolina, in straight sets.

 At Wimbledon, Sönmez defeated Jaqueline Cristian and Wang Xinyu to become the first player from Turkey to reach the third round of a Grand Slam tournament in the Open Era.
-Her run was ended in the third round by 18th seed Ekaterina Alexandrova.
+Her run was then ended by 18th seed Ekaterina Alexandrova.

 In August, Sönmez made her main-draw debut at the US Open and overcame qualifier Katie Volynets, before losing to 27th seed Marta Kostyuk in the second round.

+2026: Australian Open and top 10 wins

+In November 2025 former Tunisian tennis pro Ons Jabeur and her longtime coach Issam Jellali joined Sönmez's team as a mentor and her head coach, respectively.

+At the 2026 Australian Open, the first Grand Slam tournament of the season, Sönmez entered the competition through the qualifying rounds.
+She won three consecutive matches to secure a place in the main draw.
+Sönmez defeated world No. 11, Ekaterina Alexandrova, in three sets and advanced to the second round, the first Turkish woman to record a match win at the Australian Open in the Open Era.
+She reached the third round by defeating Anna Bondár, becoming the first Turkish player in the Open Era to reach the third round of the Australian Open.
+In the first round of Stuttgart Open, she upset fifth seed Jasmine Paolini, then-world No. 8, in two sets for her first career top-10 win.
+That was the second singles top-10 victory of any Turkish player, following Çağla Büyükakçay's Fed Cup victory against Jeļena Ostapenko in 2018, and the first-ever in WTA Tour history.

+At the Wimbledon 2026, she reached the second round by defeating Ann Li.
+In the second round, she was eliminated losing to Claire Liu in straight sets.
+In doubles, she was eliminated in the first round alongside her Spanish partner, Jessica Bouzas Maneiro.